-As a school we made the decision in September 2020 following the closure of schools due to COVID-19 to teach the full age related curriculum.
+As a school we made the decision in September 2020 and again in March 2021 following the closure of schools due to COVID-19 to teach the full age related curriculum.
 This will be continually reviewed as we assess gaps and areas for catch up.

 As a Catholic School, we promote and teach the doctrine and philosophy of the Catholic Church.

 We follow the `Come and See, 'scheme of work.
 Through this we strive to ensure that the Christian values show themselves not only in the R.E. lessons but at all times.